Sep 10 is World Suicide Prevention Day

 Loss Adjustment – A Cautionary Tale

 Linda Collins, a copy editor with a local daily, wrote “Loss Adjustment“, a heart-wrenching book that chronicled the suicide of her one and only child.
-Her daughter Victoria took her own life at the tender age of 17.
+In 2014, her daughter Victoria took her own life at the tender age of 17.

 I remember all too well how brutal being 17 can be, all that jostling for acceptance and recognition.
 It’s worst now in this social media era we live in.
 All the obsessive chase for Instagram likes, and the ever-escalating flaming and bullying that goes on daily in cyberspace, will cripple even the toughest kid you can find.